top of page

 Wall germander (Teuchrium)

 When I first saw a wall germander ‘in action’ I had to stop and park my car, so I could go and take a closer look.
-Even as I drove past this little bushy herb, adorned with myriads of purple to pink blooms, I could see that it was bursting with bees!
+Even as I drove past this little bushy herb, adorned with myriads of purple to pink blooms; I could see that it was bursting with bees!
 Need I say more?
-A must have for me now, a pollinator plant list is not complete without it.
+This is a 'must have' for me now.

 Essential bulbs, corms and tubers